chonnessey/galactic-age/README.md

-# PROJECT NAME
+# Galactic Age Calculator
 ## By Adrian Camacho

 ---

 ### Project Description

-This project is a web application that DESCRIPTION
+This project is a web application that calculates your age and life expectancy on different planets in our Solar system.
 ---
 ### Tech Stack
 1. HTML5+CSS3